Tennis: Wimbledon Results - 1st Update - UrduPoint

 Tennis: Wimbledon Results - 1st Update

-Wimbledon results on Saturday on the sixth day of the 2022 championships at the All England Club (x denotes seeded player):
+Wimbledon results on Wednesday on the 10th day of the 2022 championships at the All England Club (x denotes seeded player):